stanford-policylab/opp/py/data_readme_template.md

 Our analysis only scratches the surface of what’s possible with these data.
 We’re excited to see what you come up with!

+## Gilbert, AZ
+**Data notes**:
+- Data is deduplicated on call_id
+- Most important data is missing, including outcome (arrest, citation, warning), reason for stop, search, contraband, and demographic information on the subject (except name, which is redacted for privacy)

+## Mesa, AZ
+- INCIDENT_NO appears to refer to the same incident but can involve multiple people, i.e. 20150240096, which appears to be an alcohol bust of several underage teenagers; in other instances, the rows look nearly identical, but given this information and checking several other seeming duplicates, it appears as though there is one row per person per incident

 ## Little Rock, AR
+- Data is deduplicated on date, time, location, race, sex, and officer name
+- Data consists only of citations

 ## Statewide, AZ
 **Data notes**:
 - Counties were mapped in two ways.
 First, we determined which counties the